Why couples choose the Lace Factory for Weddings

 Connecticut is full of gorgeous venues, some more rustic, some more cottage-core, and some more grand or traditional.
 The Lace Factory is full of interesting history and provides a fantastic guest experience, whether you’re celebrating intimately or with 225 guests.

-Lace Factory Pricing & Logistical Details
+Cost to get Married at the Lace Factory: Pricing & Logistical Details

-• The site fee is $8,900 for Fridays and Sundays, $9,900 for Saturdays, and $5,900 for weekdays.
+- The site fee is $8,900 for Fridays and Sundays, $9,900 for Saturdays, and $5,900 for weekdays.

-• The per head catering fee is $139-$189 for adults.
+- The per head catering fee is $139-$189 for adults.

-• The Lace Factory is only open from mid-April to mid-November.
+- The Lace Factory is only open from mid-April to mid-November.

-• The minimums for September to November are 100-160 adults and April to August has minimums of 90-150 adults.
+- The minimums for September to November are 100-160 adults and April to August has minimums of 90-150 adults.
 The minimum for any Monday-Thursday wedding is 50 adults.

-• All Lace Factory rentals include the use of a shuttle bus.
+- All Lace Factory rentals include the use of a shuttle bus.

-• All catering packages include cake, staff, and dinnerware.
+- All catering packages include cake, staff, and dinnerware.

-• Additionally the site fee includes tables, chairs, bathroom usage, the outdoor ceremony area, a getting ready suite, AC, a golf cart, and parking for guests
+- Additionally the site fee includes tables, chairs, bathroom usage, the outdoor ceremony area, a getting ready suite, AC, a golf cart, and parking for guests

-• The Lace Factory works exclusively with Cloud Nine Catering
+- The Lace Factory works exclusively with Cloud Nine Catering

-• The Lace Factory has a dedicated in-house coordinator who will work with you for your wedding
+- The Lace Factory has a dedicated in-house coordinator who will work with you for your wedding

 With all of those details out of the way let’s jump into a little history and some photos from a gorgeous super-intimate wedding ceremony!
+The Lace Factory is an all inclusive wedding venue in Connecticut!

 Getting Married in Style at The Lace Factory